w3c/wai-mission/content/index.md

 - Improve guidance for contributors (group participants and public).
 Improve under-represented stakeholder engagement along with W3C-wide efforts.
 - Develop better pathways through W3C accessibility information, particularly for people who are new to accessibility.
 - Provide updated guidance on mobile accessibility, including consideration of important issues in the Global South.

-_[draft note: will make these more specific, measurable, achievable, relevant, and time-bound (SMART)]_

 ## Your Input